How to Ensure a Successful Treatment

 One clear advantage of choosing Invisalign over traditional braces is that you can remove your aligners.
 This makes it much easier to keep your trays clean and avoid damage.

-Even though Invisalign makes it easy to maintain your aligners, it’s essential that you follow all of Dr. Grussmark’s instructions if you want to achieve the stunning results you desire.
+Even though Invisalign makes it easy to maintain your aligners, you must follow all of Dr. Grussmark’s instructions if you want to achieve the stunning results you desire.

-Explore our guide to learn some valuable tips on caring for your aligners.
+Explore our guide below to learn some valuable tips on caring for your aligners.

 For optimal results, you’ll need to wear your aligners for 20 to 22 hours per day.
 This leaves you plenty of time to enjoy your standard meals, though you may need to modify your eating schedule and refrain from a lot of snacking to make it work.